 I was never really given a fair chance on YouTube.
 I don't consider those people my supporters, except those that actually watched my videos and listened to my songs.
 But you know who DID give me a chance and supported me?
 You guys; Newgrounds.
 What didn't get thousands of views on youtube, some of the songs got a lot more attention here.
 I had a fair chance.
 Thank you for that.

-But, the reason I'm quitting is because, music doesn't make me happy, truly.
-I'm not having fun with it anymore.
 12 years is a while.
-But, when I realized the "one hit wonder" thing made me feel so down, and making music alone wasn't making me truly happy, that's when I realized, it's not my passion, it's not making me happy.
-It's not what I want as a career.
-Then I began to question what I wanted for my life, what I would be passionate about, that's been a tough one.
+But, when I realized the "one hit wonder" thing made me feel so down, and making music alone wasn't making me truly happy, that's when I realized, that's not what was making me happy, but my mindset was all wrong, but now that I realized that, I'm enjoying it more.
+I began to question what I wanted for my life, what I would be passionate about, that's been a tough one.
 I'm passionate about writing, I know that much, I love bringing stories to life, maybe I'll pursue that, like I have been with Venturescape.

 I realized a lot of what I did was because I was trying to reflect and recreate things I like, for attention, and in fear of not having a stable future, also.
-So, what are the last songs then?
-Well, for starters, this year is the 15th anniversary for the Audio Portal, it's a big deal.
+This year is the 15th anniversary for the Audio Portal, it's a big deal.
 There's a big collab involved, and I'm making music for it, potentially voice-acting, maybe?
-Not sure if I got the role or not yet, due to slow communication, and lack thereof, it's been going very slow.
-So, I've been doing my own thing waiting.
+I got the main lead role as the main character, Darnell.
+I'm pretty proud of that.

 I also have a lot of songs finished I haven't ever released, so old music in the vault to release.
 Also, unfinished songs I plan on finishing for the final Piercing Lazer and Kid Projekt albums.
 This year I released The Other Side pt.
 2 which I started work on in 2016 parallel to the Kid Projekt album.
 It sounds more spacey, and has somewhat more of the old Piercing Lazer sound.
 The artwork I did which is actually an old photoshopped photo of me, mixing it with space.